Croatia–France relations: Military cooperation

-Croatia and France are close military allies and share a robust bilateral defense industrial base.
-Croatia joined France in NATO in 2009, effectively establishing a defense pact between the two countries through Article 5.
+Due to their historic relationship, Croatia and France are close military allies and share a robust bilateral defense industrial base.
+Croatia joined France in NATO in 2009, effectively establishing a defense pact through Article 5.
 France is the largest foreign supplier of Croatian military equipment in Europe.
-In 2021, both nations signed a large-scale arms deal facilitating the procurement of 12 Dassault Rafale fighter jets to Croatia by 2025.
+Croatia acquired 12 Dassault Rafale fighter-jets from France between 2021 and 2025 in a large bilateral arms deal.

 After the 2022 Tu-141 drone crash in Zagreb, France dispatched two fighter jets from aircraft carrier Charles de Gaulle in a show of military strength for Croatia.
-Immediately after, Croatia purchased surface-to-air missile (SAM) air defense systems Mistral and VL MICA from France.
+Croatia purchased surface-to-air missile (SAM) air defense systems Mistral and VL MICA from France in 2023.
+French soldier Jean-Michel Nicolier was posthumously awarded Croatian citizenship in 2025 for his defense of Vukovar, Croatia during the Battle of Vukovar in 1991.

 Economic activity

-The two states share euro currency through with their memberships of the European Union and Eurozone.
+There is significant economic activity between the two nations on a bilateral basis as well as within the European Union.
+They share euro currency through with their memberships in the Eurozone.
 French companies tend to develop the transport infrastructure in Croatia.
 The construction of the Zagreb Airport through the Bouygues-Aéroports de Paris (ADP) investment of €250-€300 million in 2012 substantially increased the public perception of France in Croatia.
-Their trading agreement and activity reached a market value of €535 million in 2015 (+16.3% compared to 2014).
+Their trading agreement and activity reached a market value of €535 million in 2015.
 France accounted for 2.3% of Croatia's total trade in 2014, making it the 10th largest trading partner.
-French exports to Croatia amounted to €364 million in 2015 (+17% compared to 2014) which marks a sharp increase from the previous five years of stagnation and decline.
+French exports to Croatia amounted to €364 million in 2015.
 Croatia supplied €171.3 million worth of imports to France in 2015.
 France is the seventh-largest investor in Croatia with annual investments of €651 million in FDI.

-Diplomatic relations

-The two countries have inter-parliamentary exchanges.
-In 2009, Croatia served as a temporary member of the United Nations Security Council with France.
-France created Croatia's "administrative adaptation processes" that helped it become the 28th EU state.
-In January 2013, Croatia's EU Treaty was ratified by the French Parliament.
-French Minister Delegate for European Affairs Thierry Repentin visited Zagreb in 2013 in support of its membership in the EU.
-After the 2015 Paris terrorist attacks the government of Croatia made November 16, 2015 a national mourning day in the country and flew their flags half mast.
-Croatian Prime Minister Zoran Milanovic marched in Paris with the "March for Democracy" to grieve the victims.